35 Fahrenheit 451 Quotes About Society With Page Numbers

 How does Montag view society?

-Montag is angered by the state of society and how it is becoming.
+Montag is angered by the state of society and its progress.
 He realizes what is wrong with society and tries to fix it.
 Montag is one of the few who sees the truth of society.

 Leave a Reply